saxon1964/neovim-tips/USERGUIDE.md

 ## User-Defined Tips

-Author of this plugin did his best to provide a significant number of built-in Neovim commands, tips and tricks.
-But Neovim is an endless surce of inspiration to many and, I believe, to you as well.
+The author of this plugin has done his best to provide a significant number of built-in Neovim commands, tips and tricks.
+But Neovim is an endless source of inspiration to many and, I believe, to you as well.

 It is possible to mix your own tips with the built-in collection.
-Use :NeovimTipsAdd to add your own tip to the collection or :NeovimTipsEdit to edit the file with your custom tips.
+Use `:NeovimTipsAdd` to add your own tip to the collection or `:NeovimTipsEdit` to edit the file with your custom tips.
 If the file for your custom tips does not exist, it will be created automatically.
-The location of the file can be adjusted (see "Configuration options")
+The location of the file can be adjusted (see "Configuration Options").

 ### User Tip Format